-The liturgical text of the Feast of the Dormition portrays the feast as a Paschal event.
-The hymns of the feast asserts that the Virgin Mary experienced her own personal Pascha by passing through death and rising to eternal life.
-Being alive in heaven as a queen and mother of the Christ, we, now, can ask her intercessions to help us transform our own forthcoming death onto the Paschal victory over death.
+The liturgical text of the Feast of the Dormition depicts the feast as a Paschal event.
+The hymns of the feast assert that the Virgin Mary experienced her own personal Pascha by passing through death and rising to eternal life.
+Being alive in heaven, as a queen and mother of Christ, we, now, can ask her intercessions to help us transform our own forthcoming death into a Paschal victory over death.

-In the ecclesiastical tradition, the Dormition of the Theotokos is called the "Summer Pascha."
-This name is derived from the fact that the Theotokos experienced her own Pascha "Passover" from this life into life eternal.
+In the ecclesiastical tradition, the feast of Dormition of the Theotokos is called the "Summer Pascha."
+This name is derived from the fact that the Theotokos experienced her own Pascha; "Passover" from this life into life eternal.

 St. John of Damascus confirms the Paschal nature of the Feast of the Dormition by calling the death of the Theotokos: "The Deathless Death".
 He calls it the deathless death because of the fact that death resulted in her translation into life eternal, into glorification and union with the Lord.
 "O how does the source of life pass through death to life?
 She dies according to the flesh, destroys death by death, and through corruption gains incorruption, and makes her death the source of resurrection."
 (St. John of Damascus)

 The Dormition of the Theotokos is a confirmation of the resurrection of Christ and a source of hope for the faithful in the promise of their personal resurrection, their personal Pascha.
-The death of the Theotokos and her translation into heaven confirms the divine promise that the faithful children of Christ will enjoy eternal communion with God.
+The death of the Theotokos and her translation into heaven confirms the divine promise of Christ to His faithful children that they will enjoy life eternal in everlasting communion with God.

 What a paradox!
 While this Feast is called the "Falling Asleep of the Theotokos," it is in reality a celebration of her life and victory over death.
 It is a celebration of her "Passover" from this life into life eternal.
 It is a celebration of the confirmation of the promise of our own resurrection in Christ.
 Amen!